puyacodes/pdcsc/README.md

 `pdcsc` reads items listed in each section, looks up the file in `Scripts` folder, reads its content and appends it to the generated script.

 ## Why `Tables` and `Relations` are separated?
-The reason why `Tables` and `Relations` have two distinct sections and foreign key declaration should be put in a distinct script file separated from the table is that we may want to create foreign keys in a distinct stage than creating the tables.
+The reason why `Tables` and `Relations` have two distinct sections and foreign key declaration should be put in a distinct script file is that a foreign key can be created only when the parent table exist.

-In fact, this is not a `pdcsc` concern.
-It is more a database creation concern.

-A foreign key can be created only when the parent table exist.

-If the script of a child table is executed before its parent table is created, creating foreign key will definitely fail.
+If the script of a child table is executed before its parent table is created, creating the foreign key will definitely fail.

-Thus, we are better to create all tables at first, without any relations.
+Thus, we should create all tables first, without any relations.

 Then, create foreign keys one by one.

-This is the way the `Generate Script` works in `SQL Server Management Studio`.
+This is the way `Generate Script` feature in `SQL Server Management Studio` works.

 ### example of a changeset
 ```